Solvability of Discrete Helmholtz Equations: A discrete unique continuation principle for the Helmholtz equation

-\proof Let $E=[z^{\prime},z]$ be a transmission edge such that $\alpha_{E}>\pi$.
+\begin{proof} Let $E=[z^{\prime},z]$ be a transmission edge such that $\alpha_{E}>\pi$.
 After one bisection of $E$, a new vertex $\tilde{z}$ on $E$ is added (cf. Figure \ref{fig:bisect2}).
-In order to have the same outcome of Algorithm MOTZ we need to show that $u(z^{\prime})=u(z)=0$.
-Indeed, this follows from applying Lemma \ref{lem:lducp} along the edge $[z^{\prime},\tilde{z}]$ and then $[\tilde{z},z]$.
-The argument can be repeated for every subsequent bisection. \endproof
+In order to have the same outcome of Algorithm MOTZ\_trans we need to show that $u(z^{\prime})=u(z)=0$.
+Indeed, this follows from applying Lemma \ref{lem:lducp} along the edge $[z^{\prime},\tilde{z}]$ and then $[\tilde{z},z]$, provided the angle condition is met.
+If the angle condition does not hold, the argument can be repeated for every subsequent bisection.
+The algorithm stops after a finite number of bisections, according to Lemma \ref{lem:finitebisect}. \end{proof}